 The plans were supported by the three main parties, but opposed by civil liberties campaigners.
 'Lives at risk'

-of identity providers -- from Vodafone to the Department for Work and Pensions -- to vouch for their age, O'Connell said.
-The user would sign in to the provider with a username and password, and a check would be run against the data it holds.
-To boost
+a choice of identity providers -- from Vodafone to the Department for Work and Pensions -- to vouch for their age, O'Connell said.
+The user would sign in to the provider with a username and password, and a check would be run against the data it

-privacy, checks would pass through an anonymising hub .
+holds.
+To boost privacy, checks would pass through an anonymising hub .
 This strips identifying information in both directions of the request.
-In theory, the provider never knows the reasons for the checks, and the site never knows users' true identities, just
+In theory, the provider never knows the reasons for the checks, and the site never knows users'

 This is cutting-edge censorship.
 We are now becoming the world leaders in censorship.
 And we are being watched very closely from abroad.

 British-based sites have had to make stringent age checks since 2010, using credit cards, the electoral roll and credit reference agencies.
 It's a quite intrusive means of identifying age, said Chris Ratcliff, chief executive of Portland

 TV, which runs Television X. Many customers simply go elsewhere, he said.
 Ratcliff, a key member of the DPA's age verification working group, expects government action by the end of the year.

 According to Tory proposals, a regulator would have the power to block sites that don't use stringent enough checks.
 Observers believe this will be the Authority for Television on Demand (Atvod), which currently enforces age-check and obscenity